-London — Steven Patrick Morrissey or Morrissey as he’s known by his fans, the former lead singer of the 1980s new wave group The Smiths, announced this week that he will take up the lead spot in rock band U2.
+London — Steven Patrick Morrissey or Morrissey as his fans know him, the former lead singer of the 1980s new wave group The Smiths, announced this week that he would take up the lead spot in rock band U2.
 He will replace Bono on a few North American dates while the singer recovers from his throat issues.

 Last year, U2 canceled a series of shows due to issues with lead singer Bono’s voice.
 It became unclear whether the Irish band would move forward.
 Meanwhile, Morrissey has made waves with his controversial and outspoken comments supporting UKIP, which is the conservative and nationalist UK Independence Party.
 He recently donned a far-right pin on an appearance on The Tonight Show with Jimmy Fallon, and has doubled-down with additional racist comments claiming that “everyone ultimately prefers their own race.”

 Also, rumors swirled that he might be running for Parliament.

 “As Morrissey gears up for his brief but fiery future in politics,” said a spokesperson for Morrissey.
 “He has agreed to front legendary headliners U2 on their upcoming tour to promote white nationalism.
 Bono said he would sit this one, saying he was tired.”

 Although Bono and the rest of U2 denied their upcoming album titled Songs of Strength nor their tour had anything to do with white supremacy, Morrissey’s comments have “complicated matters” for the band, a band that traditionally prides themselves on left-wing causes.

 “I don’t want anyone to get the wrong idea,” said Bono exiting Café de Gites de Merde Elite while on Holiday in Nice, France, “but Morrissey’s helping us out.
 I plan on being on stage with a tambourine and my energy.
 This is in no way some salute to nationalism.”